coderefinery/installation/docker.md

 Docker provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.

+**Note: Installing Docker is optional.
+We will give a brief introduction to containers and how they can be used to package all dependencies and libraries together.
+It is not mandatory to have docker installed to get an idea about the containers.
+On the other hand, if you have Docker installed, then you can try creating images and running containers together with the instructor.**

 ## Installation on Linux

 ### Ubuntu